 Browser does not support script.

-The School of Economics runs a series of seminars and workshops through the year, some of which are for a generalist audience and some of which relate to the more specialist interests of the school's research centres.
+A lively series of seminars run through the academic year, some for a generalist audience and some relating to the more specialist interests of the school's research centres.

 We also run regular public lectures which everyone can to attend.